DavidAnson/markdownlint/doc/Rules.md

 `code_blocks` parameter to `false`.
 Code blocks are included by default since handling of tabs by tools is often inconsistent (ex: using 4 vs. 8 spaces).

+If you would like the fixer to change tabs to x spaces, then configure the `spaces_per_tab` parameter to the number x.
+The default value would be 1.

 Rationale: Hard tabs are often rendered inconsistently by different editors and can be harder to work with than spaces.